 Click the Add New Interface Group button in the Interface Grouping screen to open the following screen.
 Use this screen to create a new interface group.
-If you want to automatically add LAN clients to a WAN interface in the new group, add a DHCP vendor ID string.
+If you want to automatically add LAN clients to a WAN interface in the new group, use filtering criteria.
 By configuring this, any DHCP client request with the specified vendor ID (DHCP option 60) will be denied an IP address from the local DHCP server.